owaismohsin001/Sunlight-lang/README.md

 ```

 # Thank You
 Thanks for reading through, hope you enjoy playing around Sunlight-Lang.
-Since this language is still in it's pre-alpha stage, make sure that you report bugs if you find them.
+Since this language is still in its pre-alpha stage, make sure that you report bugs if you find them.